 How We Found the Right Breed

 Hershey was born June 3, 2019 and has been coming to work at Legacy Dental since the day he was brought home from the breeder at 12 weeks of age.
 He has been a wonderful addition to the office for both patients and staff.
 He is a happy, cuddly puppy who is eager to please and easy to train.
 He will continue to work on his basic obedience with the Legacy team until he is 5-6 months old.
-He will then begin formal training by Nebraska Dog Trainers to prepare for certification as a Therapy Dog.
+He will then begin formal training by Nebraska Dog Trainers to prepare for certification as an Emotional Support Dog.
 Dogs must be at least one year of age at the time of testing, so we will have 6 months to prepare for this rigorous test.
-Once Hershey is certified as a Therapy Dog, he will be able to go to other settings where his comforting presence can be utilized, like hospitals, airports, nursing homes and schools.
+Once Hershey is certified as an Emotional Support Dog, he will be able to go to other settings where his comforting presence can be utilized, like hospitals, airports, nursing homes and schools.